OluwaninsolaAO/fabric_lesson/README.md

 ```
 $ fab -f fabfile.py -H localhost,192.168.8.115 system_info
 ```
-In the command above, `-f` is used to specify a fabfile to be used (optional, defaults to `fabfile` or `fabfile.py` in the current working directory), and `-H` is used to define a list of hosts delimeted by a comma (no space) then followed by the `system_info` the name of the task to run.
+In the command above, `-f` specifies a fabfile to be used (optional, defaults to `fabfile` or `fabfile.py` in the current working directory), and `-H` defines a list of hosts delimeted by a comma (no space) then followed by the `system_info` the name of the task to run.